2026 reformAll tracks

 Échelle CECRL

-• B1 (intermediate) — understand the main points of clear speech in standard language; produce simple, coherent discourse on familiar subjects.
+• B1 (intermediate) — understand the main points of clear standard speech; produce simple, coherent text on familiar subjects.

-• B2 (upper intermediate) — understand the essential content of concrete or abstract topics in complex texts; communicate with a degree of spontaneity and fluency; express clearly and in detail across a wide range of subjects.
+• B2 (upper intermediate) — understand the essence of complex texts, both concrete and abstract; communicate spontaneously and fluently; express oneself clearly and in detail on a wide range of subjects.

-In concrete terms, a B2 candidate must be able to:
+In practice, a B2 candidate must be able to:

-• Hold a nuanced conversation about current French affairs
+1. Hold a nuanced conversation about French current affairs.

 The two accepted tests